Moski2204/Market-Mart/README.md

-- Utilized encapsulation and inheritance to efficiently manage user and grocery store data, demonstrating object-oriented programming principles
-- Applied user input handling with Scanner and looping mechanisms to enhance user interaction and control program flow
-- Implemented basic arithmetic operations and conditional statements to process user transactions and manage grocery items
-- Developed a return mechanism to allow users to return purchased items and adjust their total bill accordingly

 Download both files, put them in a folder and run the GroceryStoreTester.java file in an ide or on terminal.

 To open in a terminal, type in "cmd" into the location/address bar at the top of the window in your folder and press enter.
 Now that terminal is open, type "javac GroceryStore.java" and press enter and then type "javac GroceryStoreTester.java" and press enter again.
 Now to finally run the file, type "java GroceryStoreTester" and the program will run.